deanbgiving1/Territory/README.md

 Welcome to my program of the game Territory.
 This was written with Python 3.13, older versions might not work.
-Don't change any folder or file names, or things WILL break
+Don't change any folder or file names, or the program will break

 To install the necessary libraries, run the following command: pip install -r requirements.txt